mikemadisonweb/mikemadison-website/source/_posts/import-xml-into-sql.md

 - As you can see XML field type can't be directly converted to integer.
 You need a intermediate conversion to text.
 - Your dump shoudn't have BOM.
 You should [remove it](http://www.linuxask.com/questions/how-to-remove-bom-from-utf-8) before running import otherwise you'll receive an error.

-Import on 10GB dump took minutes and basically loads whole file into memory in order to work.
+Import on 10GB dump took minutes and basically loads the whole file into memory in order to work.

 ### Import using Python
-Basically until now we either had formatting restrictions either getting run out of memory pretty fast.
+Basically, until now we either had formatting restrictions either getting run out of memory pretty fast.
 The key in succeeding controlling the whole process is to write your own external script.
-Obviously you can't beat above solutions in execution time, but you definitely can reduce memory consumption.
+Obviously, you can't beat above solutions in execution time, but you definitely can reduce memory consumption.

-I used Python 3, lxml module to process dump and psycopg2 for database connection.
-With my naive approach at first i got really slow performance, some major improvements were needed.
-To save you time i will post my final solution and then point out the most important parts:
+I used Python 3, lxml module to process dump and psycopg2 for the database connection.
+With my naive approach at first I got really slow performance, some major improvements were needed.
+To save you time I will post my final solution and then point out the most important parts:
 ```python
 from lxml import etree
 import psycopg2